acmattson3/studybot/README.md

 2. **Q.** What is the meaning of life? **A.** No answer provided.

 3. **Q.** 2 + 2 = ? **A.** 2 + 2 = 4

+**Note:** The comment character and Q/A delimiter (the thing separating the questions and answers on each line) are defined in Studybot.h if you wish to change them.

+## Compilation:
+The best way to compile studybot is using the included makefile.
+Simply run the "make" command in the terminal and execute the resulting file (the prompt resulting from the make command will tell you the filename).
+For Windows users, this assumes you have make installed on your system, which may be difficult (keep reading).

+Alternatively, compile it yourself (possibly easier for Windows users in Powershell or CMD) using your favorite compiler (For example, using g++: ```g++ Studybot.h Studybot.cpp Studybot_main.cpp Flashcard.h -o myStudybot.exe```).

+Now you can get your study on!
+My code should work on Windows, Mac, and Linux (if you run into problems, please submit a detailed issue report).

 ## Lore..?
 I originally wrote this program *very* poorly in Python a couple years ago.
 This year, I needed to study in a flashcard-like style, preferably without the writing.
 When I tried using my old studybot, the thing was an *absolute mess* of bugs and crashes.
 As a result, I chose to rewrite the program as professionally as possible to best avoid bugs.
 I chose to rewrite it in C++ to make things as explicit as possible so I can change things in the future.